philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 Note, I consider this entire section to be vague and incomplete.
 Please help.

+- Should these analyses be underapproximations or overapproximations?
+- Does even this make sense?
+- Am I too pessimistic about disentangled analyses?

 # Extensions to DWARF

 ## Program Analyses